MottiniMauro/kubernetes-autoscaling-demo/readme.md

 kubectl -n consumer-test get all
 ```

-And we can also open the kafka container again and start adding some messages into the kafka topic, causing the lag to increase and the kafka-consumer-application to slace automatically:
+And we can also open the kafka container again and start adding some messages into the kafka topic, causing the lag to increase and the kafka-consumer-application to scale automatically:
 ```
 bin/kafka-console-producer.sh --broker-list localhost:9092 --topic my-topic
 ```